rcube9/ProAIInsights/_posts/2025-10-04-ai-delivery-insights.md

 tags: [AI, Engineering Leadership, Jira, Python, Automation, SLA]
 ---

-From Spreadsheets to Smart Insights: How I’m Using AI to Keep Teams Focused, SLAs Healthy, and Weekends Free
+# Title From Spreadsheets to Smart Insights: How I’m Using AI to Keep Teams Focused, SLAs Healthy, and Weekends Free

 For years, delivery leaders have had to choose between two imperfect options: spend hours assembling status reports, or fly blind and react when things slip.
 Neither scales, and both erode the team’s focus and work-life balance.